backdrop-contrib/login_destination/README.txt

 Description
 -----------------
-This module controls where users go after logging in.
+This module controls where users go after logging in:
-You can configure login destination on a settings page.
+- a static URL or

-It will be either static URL or a PHP snippet evaluating your own site's logic.
+- your PHP snippet's outputed places (see below).

 You can also use alias URLs instead of internal paths.

 If you want to redirect a user to an URL with a query (parameters specified in GET), you should return an array instead of a string of the following format:
     return array('path' => 'node/add/video', 'query' => 'param1=100&param2=200');